Skip to main content

 If you have an non-urgent medical problem, you may choose from any local doctor.
 The German health system allows specialists to run their own surgery so you usually will be able to find every discipline from Dentistry to Neurology on duty within reasonable reach.
 In remote regions finding a doctor might require a ride to the next town but the German infrastructure allows fast connections.
 GPs/family doctors will usually describe themselves as "Allgemeinmediziner" - meaning "general practitioner".

 Pharmacies are called "Apotheke" and are marked by a big, red "A" symbol.
 At least one pharmacy in the area will be open at all times (usually a different one every day), and all pharmacies will post the name and address of the pharmacy-on-duty in the window.
 Some medication that is sometimes freely available in other countries (e.g. antibiotics and the "morning-after pill") needs a prescription in Germany, so you may want to check before your journey.
 The staff of an Apotheke have specially trained personnel, as it is mandatory to have a university degree in pharmaceutics to run an Apotheke in Germany.
-A German pharmacist and his staff is not only able to offer advice on medications, but also obliged to do so.
-Thus, expect them to ask which person the medication will be intended for, and to give some mostly helpful advise on it.
+A German pharmacist and his staff is not only able to offer advice on medications but also obliged to do so.
+Thus, expect them to ask which person the medication will be intended for, and to give some mostly helpful advice on it.
 In Germany, it is not considered shameful to talk about disease, thus, the dialogue might be quite straightforward.
 Waiting other customers will usually wait behind a line painted on the floor as a measure to increase discretion.

 In Germany pharmaceuticals tend to be expensive, so it might be wise to ask the pharmacist for "Generika" (generic drugs): A "Generikum" is virtually the same produce, often even produced by the same pharmaceutical trust, just lacking the well-known brand name and being considerably cheaper.